Mannar324/sql-data-warehouse-project/README.md

 # 📦 SQL Data Warehouse Project
-A modern data warehouse built using SQL

-This project showcases the full lifecycle of building a **modern data warehouse** — from designing the data model to developing robust **ETL pipelines** and performing meaningful **data analysis**.
+A complete end-to-end project demonstrating how to build a **modern data warehouse** — from data modeling and ETL development to running analytical SQL queries and generating business insights.

 ---

 ## 🚀 Project Requirements